CODE OF CONDUCT

 l.
 Registration of Complaints:

 c.
-Letters: Customer can write to: Customer Service, Hiranandani Financial Services Private Limited, 9 th Floor, Sigma , Technology Street, Hiranandani Business Park, Powai, Mumbai – 400076.
+Letters: Customer can write to Customer Service, Hiranandani Financial Services Private Limited, First Floor, 102, Tiffany Building, Hiranandani Estate, Ghodbunder Road, Thane West, Thane – 400607

 • Customers shall ensure that they quote their application number or loan account number in every correspondence with the Company regarding their complaint.